 Although our appointments are limited, we do try to arrange them for a time easiest for you.
 If you have a day and time that’s convenient, please say- although do bear in mind we have classes on Tuesday and Thursday evenings.
 Please ring us with any questions or queries you may have: 0751 976 2411 our contact page is here

-For the the toughest of problems, three sessions are £120.
+For the the toughest of problems, a third session is half price.

 What we do and how we do it